Iowa Insurance Continuing Education

 To renew an insurance license in the state of Iowa, producers must complete 36 hours of continuing education (CE) every three years.
 These 36 hours must include at least three hours of education in professional ethics.
 The remaining hours may be for any line of authority, provided that the course is state-approved.

-Up to 18 hours of the 36-hour requirement can be completed as self-study.
 Self-study is not available for courses that are required as part of a national designation.

 Producers of crop insurance have a lesser CE requirement of 18 hours total, including three hours of ethics, for every three-year renewal period.